PaperMC/docs/docs/paper/dev/api/scheduler.md

 scheduler.runTaskTimer(plugin, new MyConsumerTask(someEntityId), 0, 20);
 ```

-Or use a lambda expression which again is much cleaner for short and simple tasks:
+Or use a lambda expression, which again is much cleaner for short and simple tasks:

 ```java
 scheduler.runTaskTimer(plugin, /* Lambda: */ task -> {